 A series of statements surrounded by curly braces form a block of code.
 Among other purposes, code blocks serve to limit the scope of variables defined within them.
-Code blocks can be nested and often appear as the bodies of methods.
+Code blocks can be nested and often appear as the bodies of methods, the protected statements of a try block, and the code within a corresponding catch block.